tubutubucorn/Ethereum-Private-Network/Article.md

 Copy the source code from my [Github repository.](https://github.com/fishbullet/Ethereum-Private-Network)

-Let’s get started from the Docker container creation, here is a Dockerfile for our ethereum nodes, we’ll be using geth:
+Let’s get started from the Docker container, here is the Dockerfile for our ethereum nodes, we’ll use the geth (go-ethereum):

 ```Dockerfile
 FROM ubuntu:16.04